-The Contractual Services Expense (payments to our instant ticket contractor, our on-line ticket contractor, and our security contractor) increased during the year.
-Again, this is due to the increased sales that we experienced and the makeup of the sales.
-The percentage paid to the on-line contractor is 2.39% of sales while the instant contractor is paid 8.6639% of sales.
-Also, as the sales increase, so does the Retailer Commission that we pay our retailers to sell our products.
+The Contractual Services Expense (payments to our instant ticket vendor, our on-line ticket vendor, and our security contractor) increased during the year.
+Again, this was due to the increased sales that we experienced and the makeup of the sales.
+The percentage paid to the online contractor was only 2.39% of sales while the instant contractor was paid 8.6639% of sales.
+Also, as noted in the Discussion of Net Assets, during the year we began to utilize a pass-through communication process.

-The Transfers to Other Funds increased by more than \$1.6 million.
+The Transfers to Other Funds increased by more than \$1.7 million.
 As the Nebraska Lottery was able to increase sales and profits, it allowed for more money to be transferred to the beneficiary funds.